seagle0128/grip-mode/README.md

 ;; A GitHub password or auth token for API auth
 (setq grip-github-password "")

+;; When nil, update the preview after file saves only, instead of also ;; after every text change
+(setq grip-update-after-change nil)

 ;; Use embedded webkit to previe
 ;; This requires GNU/Emacs version >= 26 and built with the `--with-xwidgets`
 ;; option.